PHARMACY SERVICES

 When PBM Audits Threaten Your Business, Get Expert Help

 PBM audits can result in devastating consequences, including huge recoupments, network termination, and even criminal prosecution.
-Your initial response to a PBM audit is critical.
-Do not wait until your rights are lost.
+Your response to a PBM audit can make or break your case—acting swiftly and strategically is essential to protect your rights before it's too late.

 Pharmacies need to hold PBMs accountable for their legal obligations and provider agreements.
 Our founding partner was a top executive for United Health, overseeing the OptumRx PBM.
 No one understands the law applicable to PBMs better than us.